metaopt/torchopt/docs/source/explicit_diff/explicit_diff.rst

     torchopt.MetaRMSProp
     torchopt.MetaAdamW

-By combining low-level API :func:`torchopt.MetaOptimizer` with the previous functional optimizer, we can achieve high-level API:
+By combining low-level API :class:`torchopt.MetaOptimizer` with the previous functional optimizer, we can achieve high-level API:

 .. code-block:: python